sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 I'd started thinking about problem **C**, and then when Sam finished **D**, we paired up and coded **C** while Jack worked on **G** (we saw a few teams completing it on the standings, so we figured it must be a fairly easy one).
-Our first solution to **C** failed on a *Time Limit Exceeded* error, but we were able to fix that and submit a correct solution on 54 minutes which brought us to 2nd place of the teams competing at CSU with 3 problems completed.
+Our first solution to **C** failed on a *Time Limit Exceeded* error. but we were able to fix that and submit a correct solution on 54 minutes.
+That brought us to 2nd place of the teams competing at CSU with 3 problems completed.

-In the middle of us coding up **C**, Jack had figured out a formula for **G** and I told him to write up the code which we needed to use on a whiteboard (we fully utilized both whiteboards during the entire competition) so that Sam and I could finish ironing out the bugs in **C**.
+In the middle of us coding up **C**, Jack had figured out a formula for **G**.
+I told him to write up the code which we needed to use on a whiteboard (we fully utilized both whiteboards during the entire competition) so that Sam and I could finish ironing out the bugs in **C**.

-By the time that we were done, Jack had code on the board, and I quickly typed it into a Python file.
+By the time that we finished **C**, Jack had code on the board, and I quickly typed it into a Python file.
 Jack's code had just a couple bugs which were easy to fix (it was basically flawless considering he coded it up on a whiteboard).
 We submitted **G** 11 minutes later which bumped our ranking regionally, and helped solidify our second-place spot at CSU with 4 problems solved in the first 65 minutes of the competition and a total time of 186 minutes (including penalty) minutes.

 Meanwhile, Sam had started working on **F** because it was a ray-tracing problem which is his thing.
 He'd reduced the bulk of the problem to solving a matrix